 7.1 Appointment of Advisory Design Panel Members

 Manager Braman sent an email (resumes of candidates enclosed) prior to the CAC meeting, requesting an in-camera meeting for new ADP member appointment.
+The nominees are:

+• Jason King, Architect AIBC

+• David Eaton, Architect AIBC

+• Saba Farmand, Landscape Architect

+• Nancy Paul, Landscape Architect

 The CAC needs to provide a decision to the UEL Administration after the meeting.
 The new members are expected to be on board for the February ADP meeting.

 7.2 Water Main and Other Capital Works Update

-The bid ended on January 15, with the tenders then closing, and now the major task of replacing the waterlines has commenced.
+The bid ended on January 15, with the tenders then closing.
 The waterline replacement contracts for Area C and the sewer line were obtained for evaluation.
 Once the contractor is on board, the schedule will be developed and residents in Area C will be informed.

 7.3 Emergency Preparedness Plan Brief Update